rishi1803/demo/readme.md

 This is a sample readme file
 New text added

-#made some new changes for difftool and for a branch
+bad update changes for master